bharatnishant/IDS/README.md

 # Project done by:
 This project is indended for Udacity's **Secure and Private AI** Scholarship, for the project showcase challenge.
--Created by:
+Created by:
--Nishant Bharat
+Nishant Bharat